yzee4/Sainwha/README.md

 > All requirements can be installed directly on the terminal

    - `Python3` For running program.
 To install use `sudo apt install python3`
-   - `Nmap` For scans all networks and sends deauthentication packets.
-To  install use `sudo apt install nmap`
+   - `Aircrack-ng` For scans all networks and sends deauthentication packets.
+To  install use `sudo apt install aircrack-ng`
    - `Net-tools` For set interface to scans.
 To install use `sudo apt install net-tools`

 <h1></h1>